childoftherion/OFAP/README.md

 #### Measure 2: Oregon Food Assistance Program Act (Statutory)

-- Creates the actual EBT-style program with detailed implementation framework
+- Creates the actual OFAP card-based universal program with detailed implementation framework
-- Eligibility: Households at 185% of federal poverty level
+- **Universal Eligibility**: All United States citizens who are natural persons and full-time Oregon residents
-- Monthly EBT benefits based on household size and income
+- Monthly OFAP card benefits based on household size (using federal Thrifty Food Plan standards)
+- **Purchase Restrictions**: OFAP cards can only be used for authorized food items - staples, raw ingredients, seeds, and food-bearing plants
+- No income restrictions - all eligible residents receive benefits regardless of income
 - Administered by Oregon Department of Human Services
-- All Oregon residents eligible (no immigration status restrictions)
+- Only requirements: US citizenship, natural person status, and full-time Oregon residency

 #### Measure 3: Oregon Food Security Fund (Statutory)